-- (i) To provide for institution and training in energy studies, biosciences, environmental sciences, public policy and other such branches of learning as it may deem fit. - (ii) To provide for research and for the advancement of and dissemination of knowledge. - (iii) To do all such other acts and things as may be necessary or desirable to further the objects of the Deemed University.
-These may include, inter alia, - (iv) Establishment of and participation in collaborative activities with other educational institutions in and outside the country; - (v) To sponsor and organize teaching and training programmes, conferences and seminars on subjects of theoretical or practical relevance to the courses of study; and - (vi) To establish, acquire and mention facilities such as offices, residential accommodation for staff, hostel for students, etc.
+- (I) To provide for higher education leading to excellence and innovations in such branches of knowledge as may be deemed fit, primarily at post-graduate and research degree levels, fully conforming to the concept of University as defined herein. - (ii) To engage in areas of specialization with proven ability to make distinctive contributions to the objectives of the higher education system in diverse disciplines. - (iii) To provide for high quality teaching and research recognized nationally and globally. - (iv) To provide for higher education leading to excellence and innovations in such branches of knowledge as may be deemed fit primarily at post-graduate and research degree levels fully conforming to the concept of university. - (v) To engage in areas of specialization with proven ability to make distinctive contributions to the objectives of higher education system. - (vi) To provide for high quality teaching and research and for the advancement of knowledge and its dissemination through various research programmes undertaken in -house by full time faculty/research scholars (PhDs and Post Doctoral) in diverse disciplines. - (vii) To provide for institution and training in energy studies, biosciences, environmental sciences, public policy and other such branches of learning as it may deem fit. - (viii) To provide for research and for the advancement of and dissemination of knowledge. - (ix) To do all such other acts and things as may be necessary or desirable to further the objects of the University.
+These may include, inter alia, - (a) Establishment of and participation in collaborative activities with other educational institutions in and outside the country; - (b) To sponsor and organize teaching and training programmes, conferences and seminars on subjects of theoretical or practical relevance to the courses of study; - © To establish, acquire and mention facilities such as offices, residential accommodation for staff, hostel for students, etc.